scalyr/dataset-addon-for-splunk/README.md

 #  Security Data Lake Add-On for Splunk
-The Security Data Lake Add-On for Splunk provides integration with [Security DataLake](https://www.sentinelone.com/platform/xdr-ingestion/) and [DataSet](https://www.dataset.com) by [SentinelOne](https://sentinelone.com).
+The Security Data Lake Add-On for Splunk provides integration with [Singularity DataLake](https://www.sentinelone.com/platform/xdr-ingestion/) and [DataSet](https://www.dataset.com) by [SentinelOne](https://sentinelone.com).
 The key functions allow two-way integration:
 - SPL custom command to query directly from the Splunk UI.
 - Inputs to index alerts as CIM-compliant, or any user-defined query results.
 - Alert action to send events from Splunk.